Documentation Index

 | Avg Score | Average score for this criterion across all evaluated calls in the selected period. |

-| Distribution Bar | A colour-coded bar showing the proportion of calls scoring in the Pass band (green), Review band (amber), and Fail band (red). |
+| Distribution Bar | A colour-coded bar showing the proportion of calls scoring in the Pass band (green), Review band (amber), and Fail band (red) for this criterion.
+Provides a signal on consistency as well as average performance. |

-- Needs Attention displays agents with the lowest average composite scores, representing the priority coaching queue.
+- Needs Attention displays agents with the lowest average composite scores.
+These agents represent the priority coaching queue.
+Each row is clickable and navigates to Activities filtered to that agent.

-Activities
+6. Activities

 The Activities tab is the complete operational record of every call processed by Agent Evaluation.
+It provides call-level detail, filtering, and access to per-criterion scoring breakdowns for individual calls.

 Call Table